 Membership in the chapter dropped to 44 in 1997, which led the club on a membership drive, netting Jerry Sarracco, a well-known pilot at Lake Elmo who would become a pivotal figure in the chapter.
 The newsletter, now called simply "EAA Chapter 54 News" expanded to more than seven pages a month.

 In 1998, it celebrated its 40th anniversary with a banquet organized in large part by Rosemary Frank, the second woman to join the chapter and hold office.
 Her impact was powerful.
 As both chapter secretary and historian, she dutifully chronicled the history of the chapter, and she and member Al Amsden rescued and preserved almost every newsletter and meeting minutes.
-They tracked down the original members, only one of whom - Jesse Black - was still active in the chapter.
+They tracked down the original members, only one of whom - Jesse Black - was still active in the chapter at the time.

 Not long after, a tradition of Friday night pot luck suppers was suspended, though it would be brought back years later by Rae Kupferschmidt.